MicrosoftDocs/learn/learn-pr/azure/migrate-sql-server-relational-data/includes/7-exercise-migrate-database-service.md

 1. In the migration project, select **New Migration Project**.

-1. On the **New migration project** pane, configure the following values:
+1. On the **New migration project** pane, configure the following values.

     |  |  |
     |---------|---------|